Roseinfire/HtmlS/README.md

 ```
 * styles are reusable
 * element may have any number of styles
-* good practice is defining styles before begin the script
+* Good practice is defining styles before beginning the script
 #
  > Don't forget about
 ### Attributes